5,341 related texts · 2 related myths · Page 5 of 112

 It's actually a fascinating glimpse into the political and religious realities of the time. to a passage from the Book of Maccabees I, chapter 10, where we hear about a royal decre...

-Our window into this world is the Book of Maccabees I, a historical text not found in the Hebrew Bible but considered canonical by some Christians.
-It gives us a ground-level view ...
+Our window into this world is the Book of Maccabees I, a historical text not found in the Hebrew Bible but preserved as ancient Jewish literature.
+It gives us a ground-level view o...

 When a person is about to die, the angel assigned to them delivers a devastating eulogy.
 Not a eulogy of praise.
 A eulogy of regret.
 According to the Chronicles of Jerahmeel, a 12t...